-- Your travel must take place before your DS-2019 end date. - You must have a valid (not expired) J-1 visa to re-enter the U.S. after your international travel. - You must have a multiple entry visa (the letter "M" will be indicated under the word "Entries" on the J-1 Visa). - You must have permission from your Host Company (in writing) allowing you to be absent for the duration of your trip outside the U.S. - J-1 Teachers: If making plans to travel outside the U.S, please make sure you travel after the end of the school year.
-Prior to making travel plans, please make sure that you meet all the necessary certification requirements to teach at your school for the entire duration of the next school year.
-In addition, you must obtain permission from your school and AAG before you make and confirm your travel plans. - You must have the Travel Validation Section on the front of your DS-2019 form signed by a Responsible Officer or Alternate Responsible Officer at AAG. - You must submit your DS-2019document to AAG for travel endorsement minimum 3 weeks prior to your travel date. - You will need to include the following documents: - A self-addressed, stamped envelope. - A letter stating the proposed destination and reason for trip, date of departure and date of re-entry. - Your phone number and email address. - Your original DS-2019 form. - A confirmation from your Host Company approving your absence for the duration of your trip.
+- Your travel must take place before your DS-2019 end date. - You must have a valid (not expired) J-1 visa to re-enter the U.S. after your international travel. - You must have a multiple entry visa (the letter "M" will be indicated under the word "Entries" on the J-1 Visa). - You must have permission from your Host Employer (in writing) allowing you to be absent for the duration of your trip outside the U.S. - J-1 Teachers: If making plans to travel outside the U.S. please make sure your travel is happening during school breaks or after the end of the school year.
+Prior to making travel plans for after the end of the school year, please make sure that you meet all the necessary certification requirements to teach at your school the next school year and complete renewal process with Alliance Abroad. - You must have the Travel Validation Section on the front of your DS-2019 form signed by a Responsible Officer or Alternate Responsible Officer at AAG. - You must submit your DS-2019document to AAG for travel endorsement minimum 3 weeks prior to your travel date. - You will need to include the following documents: - A self-addressed, stamped envelope. - A letter stating the proposed destination and reason for trip, date of departure and date of re-entry. - Your phone number and email address. - Your original DS-2019 form. - A confirmation from your Host Employer approving your absence for the duration of your trip.